Things to Understand About Employee Disciplinary Action

 If all of these steps fail, then you must decide on an employee disciplinary action for the individual in question.
 In this step, you should initiate a formal write-up of the whole process.
 It includes the charge and lack of cooperation to correct the issue by the employee.

-After this, you can decide on disciplinary actions and levy it on the employee.
+After this, you can decide on disciplinary actions and levy them on the employee.

-This was the step-by-step process you must follow while concluding on an action.
+This was the step-by-step process you must follow while concluding an action.

 Types of Employee Disciplinary Action